sonyography/100DaysOfCode/r1-log.md

-# #100DaysOfCode Log - Round 1 - Sony Simon
+# #100DaysOfCode Log - Round 1 - Sony

 The log of my #100DaysOfCode challenge.
 Started on September 18, Monday 2023